 Program Overview

-The AACP Aspiring Academics (AAA) Program is designed to inform and inspire students from diverse backgrounds who are interested in pursuing an academic pharmacy career.
-Through asynchronous learning modules, mentorship, networking, a group project, involvement with AACP, and attendance at the AACP Annual Meeting and Teachers’ Seminar, the program aims to facilitate a deeper understanding of career paths in academic pharmacy.
-The program will accept up to twenty (20) student-faculty pairs from AACP member schools for the 2023-2024 program.
-The overall program requires approximately 2 hours per month between August 2023 and June 2024 in addition to attendance at the AACP Annual Meeting and Teachers’ Seminar on July-20-24, 2024.
-View the AAA Participant Guide for details.
+The American Association of Colleges of Pharmacy (AACP) Aspiring Academics program is designed to inform and inspire students from diverse backgrounds who are interested in pursuing an academic pharmacy career.
+Through asynchronous learning modules, mentorship, networking, a group project, involvement with AACP, and attendance at the AACP Annual Meeting and Teachers’ Seminar, the AACP’s Aspiring Academics program aims to facilitate a deeper understanding of career paths in academic pharmacy.
+The program will accept up to twenty-eight (28) student-faculty pairs from AACP member schools for the 2025-2026 program.
+The overall program requires approximately 2 hours per month between August 2025 and June 2026 in addition to attendance at the AACP Annual Meeting and Teachers’ Seminar on July 18-21, 2026 in Grapevine, Texas.

 Program Objectives